General State of the Market

 Under Portuguese law, the statutory officer appointed for conducting recovery or insolvency proceedings is designated as the “judicial administrator” and its rights and duties are governed by Law No 22/2013.
 The judicial administrator is designated as the “provisional judicial administrator” in the PER, and as the “insolvency administrator” in the insolvency proceeding.

 Provisional Judicial Administrator (PA)

 The PA and the IA report to the court and to the creditors’ committee and are liable for damages caused to creditors through negligent non-compliance with their duties.

 The court appoints the judicial administrator (the PA or the IA) and may take the name indicated in the insolvency request into account when making its decision.

 The judicial administrator appointed by the court may be replaced by another person/entity elected by the insolvent’s creditors, unless the court has concerns over the putative replacement's reputation or the possibility of retribution being sought by the creditors.

 Interaction with the Debtor’s Management

 Whenever the administration of the insolvent estate is entrusted to the debtor, the judicial administrator supervises it, authorising or rejecting certain actions.

 Who Can Serve as Judicial Administrator?

 Attorneys are prevented from serving as judicial administrators, as provided for in the statutes of the Portuguese Bar Association.
-Differently, the statutes of the Certified Accountants Association do not prevent accountants from doing so, unless a conflict of interests resulting in a lack of independence or impartiality arises.
+However, the statutes of the Certified Accountants Association do not prevent accountants from serving as judicial administrators, unless a conflict of interests resulting in a lack of independence or impartiality arises.